namiml/nami-apple/README.md

 ## Why Nami?

-Nami is on a mission to help app developers make more money.
+Nami is on a mission to help app developers make more money by providing you tools to successfully sell your apps, not your users.

-With Nami you can focus on your core app experience, not integrating and testing StoreKit and building mobile upsell screens.
-Our platform moves the critical elements to the cloud so you can control your in-app subscription sales experience without making app updates.
+With Nami you can focus on your core app experience, not integrating and testing StoreKit and building in-app purchase or subscription offer screens.
+Our platform moves the critical elements to the cloud so you can make changes without making app updates.

-If you are considering offering in-app subscriptions in your iOS or iPadOS app, [get started for free](https://app.namiml.com/join/).
+## 1. Create your Nami account

+[Get started now](https://app.namiml.com/join/) to create your free account.

+## 2. Download the Nami Framework

+Clone or download this repository!

-## Requirements
+### Requirements
 - iOS 11+, iPadOS 13+
 - **Built for Xcode 10.3, if you still use Xcode 10.2 use framework located in Xcode10-2 folder.**
 - Now includes Xcode 11 build as well, look for Nami.xcframework in Xcode11 folder.

-## Get the code
-Clone or download this repository!

-## Add the Nami Framework
+## 3. Add the Nami Framework to your Xcode project

-### Xcode 11

-For Xcode 11, you can copy the Nami.xcframework file into your project dicrectory, then simply drag into the project "Frameworks and Libraries" section (General tab of project settings).

-### CocoaPods
+### Using CocoaPods

 Add the following line to your Podfile.
 See the example in this repo `Podfile.example`.